Staff & Board

 Some of Monica’s recognition includes the Humphrey Institute’s Public Leadership Award, the Lynx’s Inspiring Women Award, HRC’s Brian Coyle Award, the Charlotte Striebel Award from MN NOW and the MN School Social Work Association’s Friend of Social Work Award.

 Monica received her master’s degree in public policy from the Humphrey Institute at the University of Minnesota, and her undergraduate degree from Hamline University.
-She lives in NE Minneapolis with her family and loves being close to so much great art and food.
+She lives in Minneapolis with her family and loves being close to so much great art and food.

 Alissa Light